CancyWu/ST-CNV-Topic-Modeling/README.md

 - Topic 4: gain-like chr8:47–146 Mb and loss-like chr15:48–82 Mb.

 The opposite signed chr8 patterns show that the model captures gain-like and loss-like genomic programs rather than only non-negative feature importance.

-## 6. Initial conclusion

-The current model provides an end-to-end spatial topic representation of normalized Slide-DNA-seq coverage.
-It identifies three stable spatial groups, connects topics to signed genomic regions, and receives independent support from matched scWGS.
-The main CNA identities are present in the CNV data, while genuine spatial information improves reproducibility and feature stability.
-External agreement is strongest in high-confidence interior regions, with uncertainty concentrated at spatial boundaries.

-These results support the feasibility of interpretable spatial clone analysis, although neither the inferred spatial groups nor the scWGS references should be treated as absolute ground truth.